-Ship mortgages can be granted by an owner to secure their own obligations whether as principal debtor or as guarantor of another party's obligations; although where a third party granting a ship mortgage is a UK company, lenders should ensure that the English law corporate benefit tests are met.
+Ship mortgages can be granted by an owner to secure their own obligations whether as principal debtor or as guarantor of another party's obligations, although where a third party granting a ship mortgage is a UK company, lenders should ensure that the English law corporate benefit tests are met.
 Because principal sum and interest mortgages will not secure contingent or other liabilities beyond principal and interest payable under the loan, it is 'account current or other obligation' mortgages that are usually used in ship finance transactions.

 The current pro forma UK statutory mortgages are issued by the Maritime and Coastguard Agency (MCA).
-These contain limited information, and, although English statute and common law provide mortgagees with a number of general rights if the owner defaults (such as the right to take possession of the ship, the right of sale, the right to appoint a receiver, the right to foreclose and the right to arrest the ship), it is usual that a lender will also require that a deed of covenants 'collateral' to the ship mortgage be executed.
+These contain limited information, and , although English statute and common law provide mortgagees with a number of general rights if the owner defaults (such as the right to take possession of the ship, the right of sale, the right to appoint a receiver, the right to foreclose and the right to arrest the ship), it is usual that a lender will also require that a deed of covenants 'collateral' to the ship mortgage be executed.
 This will set out the lender's rights and powers in more detail.
-The deed of covenants is not registrable with the MCA.
-However, if the owner is a UK company, the deed of covenant, together with the ship mortgage, must be registered at Companies House to ensure the lender's priority.